-The solaris and solaris10 brands of non-global zones are supported for configuration with the HA for Solaris Zones data service.
-A solaris brand zone is a complete runtime environment for applications that run on the Oracle Solaris 11 Operating System.
-Solaris 10 Resource Manager and Solaris Zones software partitioning technology are both parts of the solaris brand zone.
+The solaris and solaris10 brands of non-global zones as well as the solaris-kz brand of global zones are supported for configuration with the HA for Solaris Zones data service.
+A non-global zone is a complete runtime environment for applications that run on the Oracle Solaris Operating System.
+Oracle Solaris Resource Manager and Solaris Zones software partitioning technology are both parts of Oracle Solaris Zones.
 These components address different qualities the zone can deliver and work together to create a complete zone.
 The zones portion provides a virtual mapping from the application to the platform resources.
-Zones allow application components to be isolated from one application even though the zones share a single instance of the Solaris Operating System.
+Non-global zones allow application components to be isolated from one application even though the zones share a single instance of the Oracle Solaris Operating System.
 Resource management features permit you to allocate the quantity of resources that a workload receives.

 This isolation prevents processes that are running in one zone from monitoring or affecting processes that are running in other zones.
 Even a process that is running with superuser credentials cannot view or affect activity in other zones.
 A zone also provides an abstract layer that separates applications from the physical attributes of the machine on which they are deployed.
 Examples of these attributes include physical device paths.

-Every Solaris system contains a global zone.
-The global zone is both the default zone for the system and the zone that is used for system-wide administrative control.
-Non-global zones are referred to as zones and are created by the administrator of the global zone.
+Every Oracle Solaris system contains a host global zone.
+The host global zone is both the default zone for the system and the zone that is used for system-wide administrative control.
+The solaris and the solaris10 brands of non-global zones, and the solaris-kz brand of global zones are created by the administrator of the host global zone.

 HA for Solaris Zones enables Oracle Solaris Cluster to manage Solaris Zones by providing components to perform the following operations:

 The orderly booting, shutdown and fault monitoring of a zone through the sczbt component.

 The orderly startup, shutdown and fault monitoring of an application within the zone, using scripts or commands through the sczsh component.